pingevt/iiif_media_source/README.md

   - [ ] supports

 Submodule: Focalpoint
-- [ ] Add in widget to define a focal point of the image.
+- [x] Add in widget to define a focal point of the image.
+- [ ] Thirdparty settings or something so we can combine everything into 1 form element.

 Submodule: Crop
-- [ ] Add in widget to define a crop for the image.
+- [x] Add in widget to define a crop for the image.
+- [ ] Thirdparty settings or something so we can combine everything into 1 form element.

 Tests:
 -